runxinghuan/tp/docs/UserGuide.md

     If it says 'Select direction to save :' save[direction] - Choose a direction to save.
 ------------------------------------------------------------
-    upgrade[power level] - Upgrade the power level of your player.
+    setpower[power level] - Set the power level of your player.
         0 - Low power level.
         1 - Medium power level.
         2 - High power level.